leonine90/Resumix/README.md

 ## Using the Interface

 ### Sidebar Controls
-- **Collapsible Sidebar**: Toggle the sidebar on the left to access all controls
+- **Collapsible Sidebar**: Toggle the sidebar on the left to access all controls using the chevron button in the header
+- **Sidebar Header**: Professional header with toggle button to maximize resume viewing space
 - **Header Elements**: Checkboxes to show/hide header elements (address, phone, email, LinkedIn, headshot)
 - **Resume Sections**: Checkboxes to show/hide sections and drag handles to reorder them
 - **Data Management**: Import/export resume data as JSON